M.S. / M.B.A. Dual-degree Program

 MS/MBA Dual Degree Curriculum Plans (PDF file)

-Applicants for the MS/MBA dual-degree program must apply separately for admission to Graduate Programs in Software and the evening UST MBA.
+Applicants for the MS/MBA dual-degree program must apply separately for admission to Graduate Programs in Software and the Evening MBA at the University of St. Thomas.
 The applicant must meet the separate admission requirements for each degree.
 Each program must accept the applicant if he/she is to pursue the MS/MBA dual degree program.
 Admission to one will not ensure admission to the other.
 An applicant admitted to one degree program but denied admission to the other degree program cannot pursue the MS/MBA dual degree.

-An applicant who wants to be sure that he or she will be able to pursue the MS/MBA should apply to GPS for admission to the MS program and also to the evening UST MBA for the MBA program.
+An applicant who wants to be sure that he or she will be able to pursue the MS/MBA should apply to GPS for admission to the MS program and also to the Evening MBA for the St. Thomas MBA program.
 The priority deadlines for application to GPS are August 1 for the fall semester and January 1 for the spring semester.
-The priority deadlines for application to the evening UST MBA are June 1 for the fall semester and November 1 for the spring semester.
+The priority deadlines for application to the Evening MBA program are June 1 for the fall semester and November 1 for the spring semester.

 Applicants may apply to start both programs as a dual-degree student in the same term.
 Or an applicant may elect to begin one program and later, while a student in the first program, add the second program as part of a dual-degree program.
 The student must be accepted by the second program and they must inform the original program of their intent to change to a dual-degree program in order to change to the MS/MBA dual degree program.
 Students who begin in only one program may apply to the second program to pursue the dual degree any time before graduation from the first program.
 Students who begin one program and later move to the dual-degree program may not be able to apply all completed coursework to the dual-degree program.
 For example, an MS degree in software engineering student who has chosen to take multiple elective courses early in their career may have more MS electives than can be used in the dual-degree program.